inthecyber-group/Malleable-Redirector/README.md

 - **Beacon staging rules are not generated.** If your profile has `host_stage` enabled (or unset), the tool warns before generating.
 Add `set host_stage "false";` to suppress.
 Staging from a redirector adds operational complexity with limited benefit.

-- **nginx is not yet supported.** The internal `parse → build_routes → render` pipeline is designed for it — nginx support requires only a new renderer, no changes to parsing or route logic.
+- **nginx is not yet supported.** The internal `parse → build_routes → render` pipeline is designed for it, nginx support requires only a new renderer, no changes to parsing or route logic.

 ## Credits

-Thanks to the team behind [cs2modrewrite](https://github.com/threatexpress/cs2modrewrite) — the original tool that sparked the idea for this project and established the concept of malleable profile-driven redirector generation.
+Thanks to the team behind [cs2modrewrite](https://github.com/threatexpress/cs2modrewrite) for their inspiration.